-After breakfast drive to Agra, stopping enroute at Fatehpur Sikri to visit the ancient capital city.
+After breakfast drive to Agra, stopping enroute at at Bharatpur for lunch and visit Fatehpur Sikri, tomb of Salim Chistic, and Panch Mahal Palace.
 Sightseeing involves up to one hour of easy walking.
 Continue driving 1 and a half hours to Agra and check into your hotel.